zvector/fate/README.md

 #### resolution( [ `String` test ] )

-If no arguments are provided, `resolution()` returns the deferral's resolution in the form of the `String` name of the corresponding callback queue, or returns `undefined` if the deferral is still unresolved.
+If no arguments are provided, `resolution()` returns the deferral’s resolution in the form of the `String` name of the corresponding callback queue, or returns `undefined` if the deferral is still unresolved.

-If a `String` is provided as an argument, `resolution( test )` returns `true` if the deferral's `resolution()` matches `test`, returns `false` if the deferral was otherwise resolved, or returns `undefined` if it is still unresolved.
+If a `String` is provided as an argument, `resolution( test )` returns `true` if the deferral’s `resolution()` matches `test`, returns `false` if the deferral was otherwise resolved, or returns `undefined` if it is still unresolved.

 ### Registration